 This replica of a classic old-time main street is the first place you will pass as you head into Disneyland.
 There is not much here in terms of rides but it’s the hub of the park and the location for many of the park’s shows and attractions.

-The Disney Railroad is a Narrow gauge railroad the circles the park providing panoramic views, transportation and pleasure rides to the 4 corners of the park.
+The Disney Railroad is a Narrow gauge railroad the circles the park providing panoramic views, transportation and pleasure ride to the 4 corners of the park.
 As a means of transport, it’s pretty rubbish.
 It can easily take 15-20 mins to get aboard which in most cases is enough time to walk to where ever you are going.
 That is not really the point, however, and the Railroad is more geared to pleasure rides.
 It is a heritage railroad using real steam locomotives and is basically Walt’s fantasy train set brought to life.

 The Seating uses a stadium design so everyone gets a great view as the train steams around the park.
 It’s well worth setting aside a bit of time to enjoy something that brought Walt so much joy and really take in the park.